Search Field Guide

 Ecology

 Good walleye spawning sites are limited in Ft.
 Peck reservoir.
 Large population in Big Dry Arm of reservoir.
-Largely dependant on Big Dry Creek for sucessful spawning.
+Largely dependent on Big Dry Creek for successful spawning.

 Reproductive Characteristics